predsci/pysunrunner/docs/_build/html/_sources/examples.rst.txt

     # Set title for the plot
     title = 'Scaled Radial Magnetic Field, phi = '+str(np.rad2deg(phi_cut))

-    # Set minimum and maximum values for the z-scale (color scale).
-    # These are optional; if not set, the min/max values in the data will be used.
-    zmin = -100
-    zmax = 100

     # Set log_scale to True for a log10 plot of the data (useful for variables like pressure)
     log_scale = False